Catskill909/flutter-template2/flutter_template_app/assets/images/README.md

 ## Requirements

 - PNG format is recommended
-- Recommended size: 1080x1080 pixels (square)
+- Recommended size: 1920x1080 pixels (landscape/16:9 aspect ratio)
 - Keep the image simple and centered
 - For best results, use a transparent background
 - The image should be visually appealing on both light and dark backgrounds